Jean de Waurin's Chronicle of England Volume 6 Books 3-6: The Wars of the Roses

 Note 25.
 Thanet [Map].

-On 4th January 871 [her brother] King Æthelred of Wessex [aged 24] and Alfred the Great's [aged 22] army attacked, but were repulsed by, the Viking army at Battle of Reading. Æthelwulf Mercia Earldorman Berkshire [aged 46] was killed.
+On 4th January 871 King Æthelred of Wessex [aged 24] and Alfred the Great's [aged 22] army attacked, but were repulsed by, the Viking army at Battle of Reading. Æthelwulf Mercia Earldorman Berkshire [aged 46] was killed.

-Around 22nd March 871 Halfdan Ragnarsson defeated the Wessex army led by [her brother] King Æthelred of Wessex [aged 24] and King Alfred "The Great" of Wessex [aged 22] at the Battle of Merton.
+Around 22nd March 871 Halfdan Ragnarsson defeated the Wessex army led by King Æthelred of Wessex [aged 24] and King Alfred "The Great" of Wessex [aged 22] at the Battle of Merton.
 The location of 'Marton' is not known; suggestions include Marden, Wiltshire in Wiltshire and Winterborne St Martin, Dorset.
 Bishop Heahmund of Wessex was killed.

-Around 875 [her husband] King Burgred of Mercia died.
+Around 875 King Burgred of Mercia died.

 Anglo-Saxon Chronicle.
 888. This year Alderman Beeke conducted the alms of the West-Saxons and of King Alfred to Rome; but Queen Ethelswith [aged 50], who was the sister of King Alfred, died on the way to Rome; and her body lies at Pavia [Map].
 The same year also Ethered, Archbishop of Canterbury and Alderman Ethelwold, died in one month.